alecjacobson/geometry-processing-parameterization/README.md

 [_vice-versa_](https://en.wikipedia.org/wiki/List_of_Latin_phrases_(V)#vice_versa).
 These solutions will have _zero_ energy and thus their corresponding eigenvalues <img src="./tex/1b109d8b4484cf614f27126d788c510e.svg?invert_in_darkmode" align=middle width=9.58908224999999pt height=22.831056599999986pt/> will be zero.
 The _next_ eigenmode (with next smallest eigenvalue) will satisfy all of our criteria.
-See "Spectral conformal parameterization" [Mullen et al. 2008].
+See ["Spectral conformal parameterization" [Mullen et al. 2008]](papers/Mullen08.pdf).

 > This eigenvector is sometimes called the [Fiedler
 > vector](https://en.wikipedia.org/wiki/Algebraic_connectivity#Fiedler_vector).